-Annual assessments considered available by the District and included in revenue include 2007 assessments collected during the period October 1, 2007 to December 31, 2008.
-The 2008 annual assessment has been fully deferred to meet the operating expenditures for the 2009 fiscal year.
+Annual assessments considered available by the District and included in revenue include 2009 assessments collected during the period October 1, 2009, to December 31, 2010.
+In addition, assessments collected from January 1, 2010, to December 31, 2010, for the 2008 and prior assessment levies are included in revenue.
+The 2010 annual assessment has been fully deferred to meet the operating expenditures for the 2011 fiscal year.